Divino-Fire/auto_heater/README.md

 # NOTE!!!
 The code will not compile in arduino due to a missing library SetTimeout_G.h </br>
-If you must compile the code, contact the me (the author @Divino-Fire) or wait for the library to be open sourced.
+If you must compile the code, contact the me (the author @divinofire) or wait for the library to be open sourced.